-As of December 31, 2022, our Operating Portfolio consisted of 51 operating assets comprising 31 commercial assets totaling 9.7 million square feet (8.4 million square feet at our share), 18 multifamily assets totaling 6,756 units (6,755 units at our share) and two wholly owned land assets for which we are the ground lessor.
-Additionally, we have two underconstruction multifamily assets totaling 1,583 units (1,583 units at our share) and 20 assets in the development pipeline totaling 12.5 million square feet (9.7 million square feet at our share) of estimated potential development density.
+As of December 31, 2024, our Operating Portfolio consisted of 38 operating assets comprising 16 multifamily assets totaling 6,781 units (6,781 units at our share), 20 commercial assets totaling 6.7 million square feet (6.3 million square feet at our share) and two wholly owned land assets for which we are the ground lessor.
+Additionally, we have one underconstruction multifamily asset with 775 units (775 units at our share) and 19 assets in our development pipeline totaling 11.0 million square feet (8.9 million square feet at our share) of estimated potential development density.

-We derive our revenue primarily from leases with commercial and multifamily tenants, which include fixed and percentage rents, and reimbursements from tenants for certain expenses such as real estate taxes, property operating expenses, and repairs and maintenance.
-In addition, our third-party asset management and real estate services business provides feebased real estate services.
+We derive our revenue primarily from leases with multifamily and commercial tenants.
+Revenue under our multifamily leases is generally due on a monthly basis with terms of approximately one year or less, and may include income from utility recoveries, parking and other miscellaneous items.
+Our commercial leases include fixed and percentage rents, and reimbursements from tenants for certain expenses such as real estate taxes, property operating expenses, and repairs and maintenance.
+In addition, our third-party real estate services business provides fee-based real estate services.

-Only the U.S. federal government accounted for 10% or more of our rental revenue, which consists of property rental and other property revenue, as follows:
+Only commercial leases with the U.S. federal government accounted for 10% or more of our total revenue as follows:

+Year Ended December 31,

+2024 2023 2022

-Year Ended December 31, 2022 2021 2020 (Dollars in thousands) Rental revenue from the U.S. federal government \$ 75,516 \$ 83,256 \$ 84,086 Percentage of commercial segment rental revenue 23.7 % 22.8 22.8 % ó 24.3 % Percentage of rental revenue 14.8 % 6 16.2 % 0 17.8 %
+(Dollars in thousands)

+Rental revenue from the U.S. federal government \$ 64,958 \$ 64,439 \$ 75,516

+Percentage of total revenue 11.9 % 10.7 % ó 12.5 %